loopgazer/loopgazer.io-toolchain/README.md

 Eventually, the Cortex-related fixes are applied to fully embrace the new (and older) capabilities of many bundled C++ Standard Library components.

-> Note: Once the toolchain is used in any project, the postfix `@10.1.1` is redacted from the toolchain path.
+> Note: Once the toolchain is used in any project, the postfix `@10.2` is redacted from the toolchain path.
 > Therefore, to safely remove the toolchain, you need to use PIO's CLI!

 ### PlatformIO Project

-After using `make install`ing the toolchain, it may be referenced in a project's `platform.ini`:
+After `make install`ing the toolchain, it may be referenced in a project's `platform.ini`:

 ```ini
 # Exemplary PlatformIO configuration